One News (TV channel)

-One News (stylized in all lowercase) is a 24/7 Philippine pay television and news channel owned by MediaQuest Holdings through its subsidiary Cignal TV.
+One News (stylized as "one news") is a 24/7 Philippine pay television news channel owned by MediaQuest Holdings through its subsidiary Cignal TV.
 It was launched in May 2018 exclusively on satellite provider Cignal.
-One News is the first MediaQuest channel launched under the One branding (presently known as the One Network Media Group), along with the free TV sports channel One Sports, cable sports channel One Sports+, Filipino-language news channel One PH, lifestyle portal One Life, and now-defunct premium entertainment channel One Screen.
+One News is the first MediaQuest channel launched under the One branding (presently known as the One Network Media Group), along with the free TV sports channel One Sports, cable sports channel One Sports+, Tagalog -language news channel One PH, lifestyle portal One Life, and now-defunct premium entertainment channel One Screen.

-It is an aggrupation of the news division units within the MediaQuest group, namely TV5 Network's News5 division, and the Philstar Media Group's newspapers The Philippine Star and BusinessWorld.
+It is an aggrupation of the news division units within the MediaQuest group, namely TV5 Network's News5 division and the Philstar Media Group's newspapers The Philippine Star and BusinessWorld.

 History

-Prior to the launch, the channel was then known as Bloomberg TV Philippines from 2015 to 2018.
-It was a joint-venture of Bloomberg L.P., Cignal TV and TV5 Network.
+Before its launch, the channel was known as Bloomberg TV Philippines, which was a joint venture of Bloomberg L.P., Cignal TV, and TV5 Network.